 Venice: it’s impossible not to fall in love with this city.
 No matter how many times I have been there, every new visit brings a sense of awe for a city that is so unique and magical.
 And a sense of gratitude for being able to experience it again.

 In October I was invited to Venice by Starwood to stay at their luxury hotel Westin Europa & Regina.
-Together with three UK bloggers (Candids by Jo, The Boy Who Bakes, Style Slicker) I spent three nights at the hotel near St Mark’s Square and explored Venice’s food scene with the Westin team and experienced local guides.
+Together with three UK bloggers, I spent three nights at the hotel near St Mark’s Square and explored Venice’s food scene with the Westin team and experienced local guides.

 Located in the most exclusive shopping district of Venice overlooking the majestic Grand Canal, The Westin Europa & Regina is just a short walk away from Piazza San Marco and Palazzo del Doge.

 The hotel is composed of five buildings from the 17th and 18th century interconnected by corridors and lifts.
 The halls and rooms are decorated in a grand style with lots of marbles, chandeliers, mirrors and golden details.
 It is gorgeous, the epitome of elegance and luxury.

 There are two main entrances to the hotel: the main one is from Corte Barozzi, but if you are lucky enough to arrive by water-taxi you will be taken directly to the docking station outside the Westin.

 We had aperitivo on the terrace one evening which was quite nice.